cyan-chatter/do-you-need-some-smileys/README.md

+# Do You Need Some Smileys?

-# The Project is based on SVG Smileys Generation
+## The Project is based on SVG Smileys Generation

 ### Get as many Smileys as you like